6 – The astronomical origin of tides

 Successive high tides and / or low tides will have significantly different heights, a condition called diurnal inequality.
 Mixed tides have a tidal period of 12 hours 25 minutes, but they may occasionally exhibit diurnal periods.

-Mixed tides are the most common type in the world, including along the Pacific Coast of North America, the Caribbean, in parts of Australia and in South East Asia.
+Mixed tides are the most common type in the world, including along the Pacific Coast of north America, the Caribbean, in parts of Australia and in south east Asia.

 Mixed tidal pattern.